This post may contain compensated links. Please read our disclaimer for additional information.

 You can also catch a boat to the Farne Islands from Seahouses.
 Although we we had hoped to do this the weather was a bit too treacherous on the day we visited.
 The Farne Islands called the “Galapagos of Europe” are home to seal and puffin colonies and definitely worth adding to your itinerary if the weather allows.
 There are a 28 islands making up the Farnes of which only 3 are accessible – Inner Farne, Staple (May-July only), and Longstone.

 To get to the Farne Islands there are a number of boat trips that leave from Seahouses harbour.
 The islands belong to the National Trust so if you are not a member expect to pay a landing fee as well as the costs for the boat trip.

 After Seahouses continue up the coast to Bamburgh.
 You will see the famous Bamburgh Castle long before you arrive in Bamburgh itself.
 It is a magnificent structure and is still inhabited.
 Home to the Royal Seat of the Kings of Northumbria Bamburgh Castle is a castle on which myths and legends are based.
 It is also rumoured to have a ghost or two inhabiting its corridors.

-We struggled to find parking in Bamburgh itself but if you are luckier than us and do manage to get parked in the village there is the new Grace Darling Museum to visit as well as lovely tea rooms and restaurants.
+We struggled to find parking in Bamburgh itself but if you are luckier than us and do manage to get parked in the village there is the Grace Darling Museum to visit as well as lots of lovely tea rooms and restaurants.